The Sacred Experience of a Traditional Pow Wow

 • The dancers wear regalia, which are handcrafted family heirlooms.
 Please do not touch a dancer’s regalia without permission

-• Drugs and alcohol are not allowed
+• Drugs and alcohol are not permitted

 • No pets allowed